oab1/VoronMods/v2.2 Sherpa Mini Toolhead/Readme.md

 # V2 Direct Drive Toolhead
 Codename: Tronhead

-Compact toolhead with direct drive extruder weighing in at 235 grams with standard steel hardware.
-A modified sherpa mini extruder for tighter integration with hotend.
+Compact toolhead with direct drive extruder weighing in at 265 grams with steel hardware.
+Features a modified sherpa mini extruder for tighter integration with hotend, magnetic probe, and optional Huvud integration all under the cover.

 ![picture](Images/tronhead_complete_3.PNG)
 ![picture](Images/uncovered.PNG)